nrao/adc5g_devel/doc/Readme.md

    * SPI -  The Serial Peripheral Interface or SPI bus is a synchronous serial data link, a de facto standard, named by Motorola, that operates in full duplex mode.
 It is used for short distance, single master communication, for example in embedded systems, sensors, and SD cards.
    * zdok - 0 or 1.
 Basically refers to one of the two ADC cards.

+# Calibration Types and Dependencies

+As mentioned above, there are 3 types of calibration measurements: MMCM, OGP, and INL.
+Some of these depend on different factors, so different calibration results will need to be tracked for different conditions.

+MMCM - these values change with every different bof file and roach board clockrate used.
+In addition, everytime the roach board is reprogrammed these values must be reset.
+In addition, these calibration results can change slightly between each calibration run, and ALSO, there can more then one valid result.

+OGP - these values depend on roach board clockrate.
+They only need to be reloaded after a power cycle, or when the clockrate changes.

+INL - the values do not depend on bof or clockrate.
+They need only be reloaded after a power cycle.

+# Overview of usage

+As stated in the introduction, this code is for finding and reloading different calibration results for the adc5g cards.
+Here's a brief overview of how to use this code.

+First, make sure your hardware is setup properly:
+   * Is the roach on the network?
+Can you connect to it with a katcp client?
+   * Are the necessary bof files accessible to the roach (roach.listbof())
+   * Attach a test tone to the ADC input, and make sure it's at the default frequency (18.30 MHz).
+This is needed for the OGP and INL calibrations.

+Now, run some experimental trials on just one roach board using _adc\_calibration.py_.
+This will help you determine whether the test tone is setup properly.
+Use the default settings for this script so that results are not written to the <roachname>-adc.conf file.
+You can use the -d option for writing the various output files to a different directory if you want to manage all the files better.

+Once you are confident that calibrating a single roach board for specific conditions (bof, clockrate) is working, try running _adc\_all\_calibraitons.py_ for a single roach board, writting the results to the roachname-adc.conf file.
+This may take a few minutes.
+If this looks good, go ahead and run the same script for all your roach boards.

 # Details

 ## Files and Classes:

+### High-level scripts
+   * _adc\_all\_calibrations.py_:  This is the main entry point for calibrating all your roach boards in all sets of conditions (bof, clockrate)
-   * _adc\_calibration.py_:  This is the main entry point for program that calibrates the cards.
+   * _adc\_calibration.py_:  This is the main entry point for calibrating a single roach board, one set of conditions (bof, clockrate) at a time.
    * _adc\_load\_calibration.py_: This is the main entry point for reloading calibration results from files.
-   * _adc\_read\_only\_check.py_: This is an entry point for simply taking snapshots of the ADC data.
+   * _adc\_read\_only\_check.py_: This is an entry point for simply taking snapshots of the ADC data and reading the current OPG and INL values.

+### Classes and other files:
    * _adc\_cal\_logging.conf_: This is the configuration file used by the logger for this software package.
+   * _roachname-adc.conf_: Where 'roachname' is the name of the roach.
+This is where the different ADC calibration values for the named roach can be stored.
+   * _ADCCalibrations.py_: A top-level class that utilizes _ADCCalibrate.py_ for calibrating multiple roach boards in all necessary conditions (bof, clockrate).
-   * _ADCCalibrate.py_: The ADCCalibrate class the main top-level class used by the two entry points ('main's) described above.
+   * _ADCCalibrate.py_: The ADCCalibrate class is the main top-level class used by some of the entry points ('main's) described above.
+It is used for calibrating a single roach board in a single set of conditions (bof, clockrate).
 It in turn uses a suite of helper classes (see below) to perform the actual calibration.
 It may interact with the user.
    * _MMCM.py_: This is a mid-level class that is responsible for performing the MMCM calibration.
 It does not directly interact with hardware.
    * _OGP.py_: This is a mid-level class responsible for obtaining and/or loading the Offset, Gain, and Phase measurements.
 It does not directly interact with hardware.
    * _INL.py_: This is a mid-level class responsible for obtaining and/or loading the Integral Non Linearity measurements.
 It does not directly interact with hardware.
    * _SPI.py_: This is a low-level class that is responsible for communicating with the ADC cards via the FPGA's 'adc5g_controller' pseudo-register.
 It *does* interact directly with hardware.
    * _AdcSnapshot.py_ : This is a low-level class responsible for taking 'snapshot's of the ADC data via the FPGA.
 It *does* interact directly with hardware.
    * _GPIB.py_: This is a low-level class responsible for communicating with a synthesizer via gpib for setting only frequency and amplitude.
 It *does* interact directly with hardware.
+   * _ADCConfFile.py_: This is a simple class for reading/writing to/from the roachname-adc.conf file.
+   * _fit\_cores.py_: This module does the fitting needed for the OGP/INL calculations.
+   * _valon\_katcp.py: Simple module used for controlling the valon synth that drives the roach boards clockrate.

 ## Output Files